The Effects of Steroid Use

 Can You Overdose on Steroids?

-Anabolic steroid overdose is generally considered the cumulative effect of long-term use of steroids.
-This "chronic overdose" on steroids can have extreme detrimental effects to your health, both physical and mental.
+Anabolic steroid overdose is generally considered the cumulative effect of long-term use.
+This "chronic overdose" can have extreme detrimental effects to your health, both physical and mental.

 Video: How Steroids Affect Sperm Count

 Many of the side effects of steroids can be seen from someone's outward appearance changes or through their behaviors.
 Some long-term effects of abuse cannot be observed.
 Although steroid use does not trigger the same intense, immediate response in the brain as another substance like cocaine, it can create changes to the brain over time.
 These changes can impact the production and supply of certain chemicals in the brain called neurotransmitters.

 These changes in the brain can lead to changes in mood and behavior in the person.
 In the long-term, anabolic steroid abuse can cause:

 - Anger and aggression ("roid rage").

 - Blood-borne diseases from injection use.

 Steroid use may lead to dependency.
 Dependency on the drug is illustrated in the feeling that the person cannot function normally without the steroids in their system.
 Overuse leads to an increase of the hormones in the body, and it can cause more severe side effects than lower doses.